• facebook

 Kernel VMDK Recovery

-Kernel VMDK Recovery appears to be a promising utility for recovering corrupt VMDK files.
-It’s advantageous in its ability to recover various types of VMDK files, whether they were created by VMware Workstation or VirtualBox.
-Additionally, its built-in “Find” feature allows users to search for specific file types within the file system.
-The software offers customization options, such as specifying the number of sectors to be read in a single scan.
-Furthermore, it provides options to overwrite, rename, skip, and include or exclude duplicate files during the recovery process.
+Kernel VMDK Recovery is a great utility to recover corrupt VMDK files.
+It offers a flawless recovery for all types of VMDK files, whether it’s created by VMware Workstation or VirtualBox.
+Also, the built-in Find feature allows you to search specific file type in the file system.
+With the help of this software, you can even customize the number of sectors to be read on a single scan.
+You can overwrite, rename, skip, and include or exclude duplicate files with this software.
+Now, let’s have a clear look at how this software works.

 1. Download and install the software on your system.